-Squamish, BC is known as the adventure capital of Canada.
-It is located partway between Whistler and Vancouver, sandwiched between the ocean and the mountains.
+Squamish, BC is known as the adventure capital of Canada… and it’s also been my hometown for the last five years.
+You’ll find Squamish halfway between Whistler and Vancouver, sandwiched between the ocean and the mountains.
 While outdoor sports are the main draw, there are tons of things to do in Squamish.

 Hey there: Some of the links in this post are affiliate links, which means I earn a small commission at no cost to you.
 Thanks for your support. -Taryn